techsoft3d/hc-caas-api/README.md

 console.log(modelData);
 ```

-### SCS Viewing via download token
+### SCS Viewing via download tokens

 The simplest way to view a previous converted CAD model file via CaaS in non-streaming mode is to use the `getDownloadToken` function.
-This function returns a unique, time-limited token that can be used to download the generated SCS file directly from the backend-storage of the CaaS server.
+This function returns a private, unique and time-limited token that can be used to download the generated SCS file directly from the backend-storage of the CaaS server.
 However, this functionality is only availabe if S3 or Azure Blob Storage is used as the backend storage or you are using the official CaaS server.

 ```
 // In production this call should be performed server-side and the result send to the client.